minoobeyzavi/Future-Projects/README.md

 5- Learn to tell the story of this project:

 "Find a way to help everyone..." => ... => "Directly ask/receive directions/miracles from God"
+Found it through a setup from God and realized everything is in God's hands who loves me infinitely.

 6- Explain the reason for effectiveness in response to The Unreasonable Effectiveness of Recurrent Neural Networks.